BAY TREE HOTEL

 Cutting-edge cuisine

-Cosy up by the ingleook fireplace in the oak-panelled Woolsack bar, then step into the award-winning restaurant whose candles are reflected in polished window panes overlooking the rose garden.
+Cosy up by the ingleook fireplace in The Bay Tree's oak-panelled Woolsack bar, then step into the award-winning restaurant whose candles are reflected in polished window panes overlooking the rose garden.
 Old flagstone floors and antique dressers contrast with cutting-edge British cuisine celebrating the best of local produce.
-Don’t miss the lavish Cotswold teas either.
+Don’t miss the

 Polished bedrooms glow with good country taste and florals.
-Antiques, oak staircases and exposed beams are constant reminders that guests have been cosying up here for a couple of hundred years.
+Antiques, oak staircases and exposed beams are reminders that guests have been cosying up here for a couple of hundred years.
 The Oak master suite is a leap through centuries of luxury – a weekend in its own right.

 Oxford’s dreaming spires and the million photo opportunities of the Cotswolds are not far away, not to mention the antique and art shops of Burford itself.